IamVaibhavsar/Snake_Game/README.md

 # Snake_Game
-A Simple Snake Arcade game using HTML5 and Javascript.
+A Simple Snake Arcade Game using HTML5 and Javascript.